Alert

 Clearly explain the information considered to make the decision (referencing policy, medical information, and any important background information) during the discussion.
 Communicate the decision in writing.

 If the additional injury or illness is not accepted, continue to manage the claim for the accepted injury.
 If the worker agrees, consider a referral to WCB’s Community Support Program.
 This program can connect workers with various agencies and organizations across the province for additional support outside of the workers’ compensation system.
+Note: If the letter includes confidential information that is not to be disclosed to the employer, refrain from sending a copy of this letter.

 If the additional injury or illness is accepted, emphasize that the worker’s recovery is the top priority.
 Discuss the next steps in the care plan including treatment, benefits (e.g., wage replacement benefits, travel, expenses, etc.), return-to-work-details and plans for follow-up conversations.
 Offer additional services if eligible.